Robert H. Liebeck

-Robert Hauschild Liebeck is an American aerodynamicist, professor and aerospace engineer.
+Robert Hauschild Liebeck (February 1, 1938 – January 12, 2026) was an American aerodynamicist, professor and aerospace engineer.
 Until retiring from his position as senior fellow at the Boeing Company in 2020, he oversaw their Blended Wing Body ("BWB") program.
-He has been a member of the National Academy of Engineering since 1992, where he is an AIAA Honorary Fellow, the organization’s highest distinction.
+He was a member of the National Academy of Engineering since 1992, where he was an AIAA Honorary Fellow, the organization’s highest distinction.
 He is best known for his contributions to aircraft design and his pioneering airfoil designs known as the "Liebeck Airfoil".
-Since his retirement he remains active in aviation industry associations and continues to teach at University of California, Irvine.
+After retirement he remained active in the aviation industry, most recently at the BWB startup JetZero where he served as a technical advisor, and continued to teach aerospace courses at University of California, Irvine.

 A CAD rendering of the Liebeck airfoil.

 Education

 Liebeck pursued studies in aerospace engineering at the University of Illinois at Urbana–Champaign.
 He graduated with a Bachelor of Science in 1961, a Master of Science in 1962 and a PhD in 1968.
 It was while pursuing his PhD that he produced the first airfoil designs that would come to be known as the "Liebeck Airfoil".